RayLin1230/RCOS-Cilium/documentation/progress.md

 Terraform automates infrastructure management using Infrastructure as Code (IaC).
 It defines infrastructure (servers, networks) using configuration files in HCL (HashiCorp Configuration Language).
 It uses providers (like Azure, AWS) to deploy infrastructure.
 In the context of the project, Terraform creates a Kubernetes cluster on Azure Kubernetes Service (AKS), where Cilium is deployed to manage networking.

-The document then showcases the files breakdown to me.

-main.tf: Defines the core infrastructure components like resource groups, virtual networks, subnets, and Kubernetes clusters. variables.tf: Holds customizable deployment variables such as client credentials and location. versions.tf: Specifies provider versions and ensures compatibility with Terraform.
+The document then showcases the files breakdown to me: main.tf: Defines the core infrastructure components like resource groups, virtual networks, subnets, and Kubernetes clusters. variables.tf: Holds customizable deployment variables such as client credentials and location. versions.tf: Specifies provider versions and ensures compatibility with Terraform.